The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Crushing or breaking the rice kernels leads to mushy rice instead of sticky rice kernels.

-Use a rice paddle or wooden spatula to mix the sushi vinegar into your rice.
+When seasoning sushi rice, gently fold the vinegar mixture through the rice in a slicing motion using a rice paddle or wooden spoon, carefully coating each grain of rice with the sushi vinegar.
 I use the plastic rice paddle that came with my Instant Pot Duo.

-7. Keep the rice moist
+7. Keep the rice moist when cooling

 The perfect sushi rice ratios